The 2026 Summer of 1000 Tomatoes

 A bright red slightly larger cherry tomato, perfect for salads.

-(maybe) SUN PEACH (but probably not???) (mom’s greenhouse)
+(not) SUN PEACH (but something sort of like it?) (mom’s greenhouse)

 So this is the other mystery plant that, as soon as I saw fruits developing, I knew wasn’t what its tag said it was.
 So I suspect what happened is the tags for the Solar Flare and the Sun Peach got swapped.
 Because the “Solar Flare” has many small fruits forming on trusses, and this “Sun Peach” has individual fruits that are already about 2″ diameter and still green & growing.